tkellogg/tkellogg.github.com/_posts/2012-04-22-why-open-source-is-worth-your-time.markdown

 so I can add them to the list also.

 Contributing to open source grows your skill set, professional network and makes your resume shine.
-So look our for yourself first - contribute to open source!
+So look out for yourself first - contribute to open source!

  [1]: /blog/2011/12/30/can-bad-code-ruin-your-career/